Chromebook Troubleshooting Tips

 - Click the user panel in the bottom right corner of the screen (unless you have moved it elsewhere)

-- There is a power symbol along the bottom of the user panel.
+- There is a power symbol along the top of the user panel.
 Click it to shut the laptop down.

-- Click the power button on the keyboard to turn the Chromebook back on.
+- Click the power button on the Chromebook to turn it back on.

 If restarting the Chromebook does not resolve the issue, there is a good chance that removing the account and re-adding it might.